eigeninfra

 For UK businesses, the options are:

-2. Look to EU providers — Hetzner, OVH, Scaleway — and accept the post-Brexit irony
+2. Look to awesome GDPR compliant EU providers like Hetzner, OVH, Scaleway, and accept the post-Brexit irony.

 eigeninfra helps European businesses assess their US cloud exposure and plan realistic migration paths.
 Book a consultation to start the conversation.